nikitavoloboev/data/docs/networking/networking.md

 [Computer Networks: A Systems Approach](https://book.systemsapproach.org/) is great for in depth study.
 [Protohackers](https://protohackers.com/) has nice coding challenges.

-[Sniffnet](https://github.com/GyulyVGC/sniffnet) is great way to glance into your network traffic.
+[Trippy](https://github.com/fujiapple852/trippy) or [Sniffnet](https://github.com/GyulyVGC/sniffnet) are great ways to glance into your network traffic.

 ## Notes